 This information was collated from existing studies and demonstrates the type of information a valuation framework can provide.

-Valuing green infrastructure and public spaces in practice
+Examples of valuing green infrastructure and public spaces

 - 1. Improving tree canopy in Moreland, Victoria (PDF, 601 KB)